 VoiCeS not only connects participants with the Bay, but it also gives volunteers a greater understanding of their own watersheds.
 The program is divided into two parts:

-- an eight-week course of study, with one three-hour class each week, and
+- a six- to eight-week course of study, with one three-hour class each week, and

 Successful graduates receive CBF's designation as Chesapeake Stewards.